Water cooling: Computers

 Dedicated overclockers have occasionally used vapor-compression refrigeration or thermoelectric coolers in place of more common standard heat exchangers.
 Water cooling systems in which water is cooled directly by the evaporator coil of a phase change system are able to chill the circulating coolant below the ambient air temperature (impossible with a standard heat exchanger) and, as a result, generally provide superior cooling of the computer's heat-generating components.
 The downside of phase-change or thermoelectric cooling is that it uses much more electricity, and antifreeze must be added due to the low temperature.
 Additionally, insulation, usually in the form of lagging around water pipes and neoprene pads around the components to be cooled, must be used in order to prevent damage caused by condensation of water vapour from the air on chilled surfaces.
-Common places from which to borrow the required phase transition systems are a household dehumidifier or air conditioner.
+Common places from which to obtain the required phase transition systems are a household dehumidifier or air conditioner.

-An alternative cooling system, which enables components to be cooled below the ambient temperature, but which obviates the requirement for antifreeze and lagged pipes, is to place a thermoelectric device (commonly referred to as a 'Peltier junction' or 'pelt' after Jean Peltier, who documented the effect) between the heat-generating component and the water block.
+An alternative cooling scheme, which also enables components to be cooled below the ambient temperature while obviating the requirement for antifreeze and lagged pipes, is to place a thermoelectric device (commonly referred to as a 'Peltier junction' or 'pelt' after Jean Peltier, who documented the effect) between the heat-generating component and the water block.
 Because the only sub-ambient temperature zone now is at the interface with the heat-generating component itself, insulation is required only in that localized area.
-The disadvantage of such a system is a higher power dissipation.
+The disadvantage of such a system is higher power dissipation.

 To avoid damage from condensation around the Peltier junction, a proper installation requires it to be "potted" with silicone epoxy.
 The epoxy is applied around the edges of the device, preventing air from entering or leaving the interior.

 Apple's Power Mac G5 was the first mainstream desktop computer to have water cooling as standard (although only on its fastest models).
 Dell followed suit by shipping their XPS computers with liquid cooling, using thermoelectric cooling to help cool the liquid.
 Currently, Dell's only computers to offer liquid cooling are their Alienware desktops.

-Asus are the first and only mainstream brand to have put water cooled laptops into mass production.
-Those laptops have a built in air/water hybrid cooling system and can be docked to an external liquid cooling radiator for additional cooling and electrical power.
+Asus are the first and only mainstream brand to have put water-cooled laptops into mass production.
+Those laptops have a built-in air/water hybrid cooling system and can be docked to an external liquid cooling radiator for additional cooling and electrical power.

 Ships and boats

 Water is an ideal cooling medium for vessels as they are constantly surrounded by water that generally remains at a low temperature throughout the year.
-Systems operating with sea water need to be manufactured from cupronickel, bronze, titanium or similarly corrosion-resistant materials.
+Systems operating with seawater need to be manufactured from cupronickel, bronze, titanium or similarly corrosion-resistant materials.
 Water containing sediment may require velocity restrictions through piping to avoid erosion at high velocity or blockage by settling at low velocity.